 CONFERENCES

-Sponsor: The three-day workshop is co-sponsored by the:
+Sponsor: The four-day workshop is co-sponsored by the:

 International Union of Geological Sciences